RasppleII/rasppleii-keyring/GnuPG-mini-HOWTO.md

 that the key they were using when you signed it belongs to them.
 Typically they will sign yours in kind.

+From there, anyone who trusts your judgment (and your key) may trust the key of anyone whose key you have signed.
+This generates a web of trust as more and more people sign each other's keys.

+### Signing parties

+When a bunch of people get together with their public keys, they can have a signing party.
+If you attend one, be prepared to provide information about your public key and some form of identification to prove that you are who you claim to be.
+Typically, the person will sign your key and send their signature to your email address.
+That way they have proven not only your identity, but that your email address is really your own.

+You do the same for them.
+Then when everybody checks their email, they can import the new signatures into their keys and publish changes.
+This is a great way to build the web of trust quickly.
+Apple // users could build a pretty good web of trust quickly by having a signing party at KFest or the other regional events.
+It might only be of real interest to Raspple II developers at the moment, but it's always good to use public key encryption and you never know when it will start being useful to have it.

+The Debian project, ultimately the origin of the operating system Raspple II uses, requires that every one of its prospective new developers have a key that has been signed by an existing developer.
+Debian developers have key signing parties any time a group of them gets together.